seddonm1/arc-starter/README.md

 ## Running

-Clone this repository then run the included shells script:
+Clone this repository then run the included shells script.
+The user interface will then be available at http://localhost:8888 and the token will be printed to the console.

 ```bash
 ./.develop.sh